brkarcher/brkarcher.github.io/condor.md

 "Because I said so.
 I'm not taking a risk like that.
 With you or with your platoon mates."

-"You are taking a greater risk by sitting on your haunches," Sam said, as evenly as she could.
+"We're taking a greater risk by sitting on our haunches," Sam said, as evenly as she could.
 Her chin and hands trembled with the effort of restraining her frustration.

 There was a brief silence.
 Then, Fae said, "Sam, evade them.
 We'll get them topside and cut them up.
 Fae out."